Ally27/Allyson-Gonzales-Portfolio/README.md

 <h2>Hello!</h2>

-I'm Allyson Gonzales and this site is a great example of my expertise in web development.<br>
+I'm Allyson and this site is a great example of my expertise in web development.<br>

 <br><h2>Skills</h2>
 -HTML<br>